China–Ghana relations: History

-Relations between the two countries date back to 1960 when the countries first established diplomatic relations.
+China and Ghana established diplomatic relations on July 5, 1960.
 Since then Ghana has provided substantial diplomatic support to the PRC with the PRC reciprocating with material support for Ghana's development.

 In the 1960s President Nkrumah lobbied for the PRC's reinstatement in the United Nations.
 Nkrumah also supported the PRC during the Sino-Indian War in 1962.
 Nkrumah's dressing changed to the Chinese-supplied Mao suit.
-After the Nkrumah regime was overthrown Beijing withdrew around 200 Chinese aid workers and embassy staff.

 After the coup, Nkrumah stayed in Beijing for four days and Premier Zhou Enlai treated Nkrumah with courtesy.
+The post-coup Ghana government closed the Chinese embassy in 1966, because in its view China continued to support Nkrumah, who had taken refuge in Guinea.
+Chinese government personnel left Ghana in November 1966.

+Ghana and China restored diplomatic relations in January 1972.

-In the early 1990s China built Ghana's National Theatre as a reward for Ghana's diplomatic support during the Tiananmen Square protests in 1989.
+In the early 1990s, China built Ghana's National Theatre as a reward for Ghana's diplomatic support following the 1989 Tiananmen Square protests and massacre.
 After Kufuor was elected president of Ghana in 2001 the PRC gave Ghana a US$2.4 million grant to renovate the theatre.

 Official visits

-The two countries have enjoyed a strong relationship since 1960, with high-level official visits to China by then President Nkrumah and reciprocal visits to Ghana by Premier Zhou Enlai.
-In 2002 Ghana's President John Kufuor made a high-level visit to China, and in 2003 China's President Hu Jintao visited Ghana.
+The two countries have enjoyed a strong relationship since 1960, with high-level official visits to China by then President Nkrumah and reciprocal visits to Ghana by Chinese Premier Zhou Enlai.
+In 2002 Ghana's President John Kufuor made a high-level visit to China, and in 2003 General Secretary of the Chinese Communist Party Hu Jintao visited Ghana.
 Chinese Premier Wen Jiabao visited Ghana on the second leg of his seven-nation tour of Africa in 2007.

 In September 2010 Ghanaian President John Evans Atta Mills visited China on an official visit.
 China reciprocated with a visit in November 2011 by the Vice Chairman of the Standing Committee of the National People's Congress of China Zhou Tienong who visited Ghana and met with Ghana's then Vice President John Dramani Mahama.